AddankiAnusha/MY-WEBSITE/README.md

 # MY-WEBSITE
-My website is about sample shopping webpage using html and css.
+My website is abouta creative sample shopping webpage using html and css.